tessercat/pbx-docs/django/fsapi.md

 registers the '/fsapi' endpoint's `url_name` in the protected paths registry.

-## FreeSWITCH request handling
+## CSRF

-The `fsapi` app provides
-the localhost-only `/fsapi` endpoint to handle requests sent by FreeSWITCH's `mod_xml_curl` module.

 Django CSRF protection
 is disabled on the `/fsapi` endpoint.

-It's probably possible to configure `mod_xml_curl` to use cookies and enable CSRF protection for the endpoint, but since the endpoint is accessible only on localhost,
+It's probably possible to configure `mod_xml_curl` to use cookies and enable CSRF protection on the endpoint, but since the endpoint is accessible only on localhost,
 I haven't bothered to do so.

+## Request handlers

+The project handles requests
+by processing them using
+app-specific
+auto-discovered
-The project handles FreeSWITCH `mod_conf_xml` requests by processing requests using app-specific auto-discovered registries of request handler objects defined in project settings.
+registries of request handler objects.

 ### 404

-The `fsapi` app provides
-a custom 404 method
-that returns
-a FreeSWITCH XML fragment.

-The `common` app default 404 handler detects the custom 404 method and returns its result instead of the default HTML 404 response.

 The `/fsapi` view
-returns this 404 fragment
-when a request handler
-raises (an unhandled) Django `Http404`.
+returns a FreeSWITCH XML fragment when the/handlers raise 404 instead of the default.

+The view attaches a custom 404 handler to every request that returns a FreeSWITCH XML fragment.

+The default `common` app 404 handler detects the custom handler and returns its result instead of the default HTML 404 response.

 ### Fsapi base

 The `fsapi` app
-populates a project settings registry of FsapiHandler objects.
+declares an FsapiHandler abstract class and a registry of FsapiHandler objects.

 Other apps
 implement and register FsapiHandler subclasses